Map rail infrastructure

 To view this information for the other buffer layers, you can change the site.

-7. On the ribbon, click Change site.
+7. On the ribbon, click the Change site button.

-The Filter pane allows you to filter the attributes in the table.
-For example, you'll find facilities with a hopper capacity over 50.
+You'll find facilities with a hopper capacity over 50.

 10. For Hopper Capacity, change the lower limit to 50 and press Enter.

-Filter Hopper Capacity attribute.
+Hopper Capacity attribute

 The table filters for facilities with a Hopper Capacity of at least 50.